160 Google Ranking Factors (Why Your Website is Dying)

 You may have seen people using “Content is King” and many other phrases.
-These also help you to increase the chances to improve the SEO.
+These also help you increase the chances to improve SEO.
 But not so much.

 #38.
 Keyword Density Always Matter

 Keyword stuffing can lead to the Google Penalty.
-Many newbies try to add the keywords everywhere in the hope to boost the SEO, it ruins the ranking.
+Many newbies try to add keywords everywhere in a hope to boost SEO, it ruins the ranking.

 It has always been one of the most controversial topics to discuss.
 After every Google update, many things get changed but not the fact that long articles get higher indexing preference.

-Google ranking factors involve this as the crucial thing to while deciding the quality.
+Google ranking factors involve this as a crucial thing while deciding the quality.

-Though it depends on the type of topic you write about.
-If you stretch too much, it will turn-off your readers which will affect the bounce rate.
+Though it depends on the type of topic you use.
+If you stretch too much, it will turn off your readers, which will affect the bounce rate.

 #40.
 LSI Keywords (Latent Semantic Indexing)

-These keywords in the content help Google to find more information about a single word or the phrase.
-They can act as the good SEO signals to Google.
+These keywords in content help Google to find more information about a single word or a phrase.
+They can act as good SEO signals to Google.

 #41.
 LSI Keywords in the Description

-These keywords will make Google understand the synonyms of the words which increases the chances of getting the higher SERPs.
+Long keywords will make Google understand synonyms of words which increase the chances of getting higher SERPs.

 #42.
 Image Optimization

 Adding the title, alt text, name of the images helps you improving the On-Page SEO.
-If you use Yoast SEO plugin, the media files also get indexed in Google which is a positive signal.
+If you use the Yoast SEO plugin, the media files also get indexed in Google, which is a positive signal.

 #43.
 Page Loading Time

-Google recommends having the websites which have the better page loading time.
+Google recommends having websites which have a better page loading time.
 It should be below 3 seconds.
 You should boost your WordPress website speed.

 #44.
 Canonical Link Tag

 You should know the proper use to avoid getting penalized by Google.
-It’s used when you write the same story someone else did on a famous website.
-To give a reference, you should add “rel=canonical” tag.
+It’s used when you write the same story someone else did on a popular website.
+To give a reference, you should add the “rel=canonical” tag.

 #45.
 Duplicating the Content